rachelnisbet/Educate2025_Coffee/README.md

 *	Visually appealing output for graphs and charts

 **8. R in JupyterLab**
+*	If you aren't already there, dial into the Coffee folder in your files.
+Open the *coffee_R.ipynb*
 *	Once again, revel in the ability to add titles, links, commentary – you name it – within the markdown cells to supplement the code analysis.
 *	In this notebook:
     *	Load necessary packages
     *	Read the data
     *	Build a histogram
-    *	Correlation matrix?
+    *	Compute correlations and view as a matrix
-    *	Finish with a scatterplot
+    *	Finish by graphing a scatterplot

 **9. Python Notebook alongside R in JupyterLab**
 *	Let’s do some similar stuff here for comparison’s sake – but add some extras.
+*	Open and view *coffee_Python.ipynb*
 *	In this notebook:
     * Load packages
     * Read the data